RickStrahl/Pandoc-MarkdownMonster-Addin/Readme.md

 ![](MarkdownParser.png)

 > ### No Document Synching
-> Currently, due to the lack of pragma lines support in Pandoc, the editor and Markdown document cannot be linked automatically as you navigate one or the other document.
-If document synching is important to you continue to use the **MarkDig** parser, and then switch to Pandoc parsing when you generate your final output.
+> Currently, due to the lack of **pragma lines support** in Pandoc, the editor and Markdown document cannot be linked automatically as you navigate one or the other document.
+If document syncing is important to you continue to use the **MarkDig** parser, and then switch to Pandoc parsing when you generate your final output.

 ### Pandoc Configurations Form and Runner